pizzajohnny/plugins/plugins/traxxx/README.md

 - When the plugin is run for a name, that can be either a channel or a network, the plugin will return the data according to the `args.studios.channelPriority` config.
 When `true`, the channel data will be returned, and the network, when `false`.
 In this case, when `args.studios.uniqueNames` is `true`, the name will be appended with the appropriate suffix `args.studios.channelSuffix` & `args.studios.channelSuffix`.
 Otherwise, the name will be returned as is in Traxxx.
+- 🚨 WARNING: If you have a suffix in `channelSuffix`: it may lead to "duplicate" studios being created.
+Example: with a suffix such as `" (Channel)"`.
+First, a scene as scanned and a scene plugin returns a studio called `"Test"`.
+Since the studio doesn't exist, it is created.
+Then this plugin is then run, changing the studio name to `"Test (Channel)"`
+A second sene is scanned, and a scene plugin again returns a studio called `"Test"`.
+Depending on your matching config, the returned studio `"Test"` may not match the existing studio `"Test (Channel)"`.
+Thus, a new `"Test"` studio will be created.
+Then, this plugin is run on the newly created studio, changing its name to `"Test (Channel)"`.
+So now you have 2 studios called `"Test (Channel)"`.

 - If the plugin receives a studio name that already has the same suffix as in the args, it will only try to search and return the data for that type indicated by the suffix.